lanceman2/quickstream/README.md

 program](https://repository-images.githubusercontent.com/659916367/85c2fe98-12bf-4e71-87b8-775de99850b4)

 The above image shows quickstreamGUI simultaneously running and editing a quickstream flow graph.
-You you can see it is feeding two GNUradio programs with pipes.
+You can see it is feeding two GNUradio programs with pipes.

 quickstreamGUI is a GTK3 GUI (graphical user interface) C compiled program